cuiter/cashplot/docs/pages/Design.md

 There are a few ways the user can be introduced to the application:

 -   Introduction tutorials, as seen in most open-source apps.
--   Explanation dialogs, opened when the user opens a screen for the first time.
+-   Explanation windows, opened when the user opens a screen for the first time.

 CashPlot may contain both.

 ## UI architecture

-The UI's main UI consists of three parts: the top-nav, the view (current tab or dialog) and the bottom nav.
+The UI's main UI layout consists of three parts: the top-nav, the view (current tab or window) and the bottom nav.

+At any point, there may be multiple overlapping views:

+-   The selected tab at the bottom
-At every point, there is a selected tab, and there may be one or more dialogs present on top of each other.
+-   Zero, one or multiple windows present on top

+The opened windows are stored per-tab.
+Whenever the user switches to another tab, the previous tab will still keep its opened windows.

 **Navigation**

 Navigation methods are provided to all components as a Vue mixin.
-Every component has the ability to open a dialog, or change the current tab.
+Every component has the ability to open a window, or change the current tab.

 ## Tech stack